 Potting a pack is an extreme design feature, but it adds the most robust water-proofing and shock resistance that is possible.

 Luna Cycles recently released a pack they have been working on for over a year.
 It has ultrasonic-bonded fuse-wire, and is fully potted (in clear or black epoxy).
 It has two female XT90 connectors for those builders who may want to run a 2WD ebike.

-This design is the product of Luna’s owner, Eric.
-The primary consultant was Luke Workman, formerly the senior battery pack engineer for Zero motorcycles.
+This design was ordered by Luna Cycle’s owner, Eric.
+The primary design consultant was Luke Workman, formerly the senior battery pack engineer for Zero motorcycles.

 Written by Ron/spinningmagnets, March 2019